vincentfree/kotlin-gs-presentation/slides/kotlin.md

 ---

-# Good to know about Kotlin
+# Fequently asked questions

 - Is Kotlin an object-oriented language or a functional one?
   * Kotlin has both object-oriented and functional constructs

 ---

-# Good to know about Kotlin
+# Fequently asked questions

 - What advantages does Kotlin give me over the Java programming language?
   * Kotlin is